liberapay/liberapay.com/README.md

 to build the psycopg2 Python library), and postgresql-contrib (includes hstore)

-The reason we want you to use Postgres locally instead of SQLite is so that your development environment closely matches production, eliminiting a class of bugs (works in dev, breaks in prod).
+The reason we want you to use Postgres locally instead of SQLite is so that your development environment closely matches production, minimizing a class of bugs (works in dev, breaks in prod).
 Furthermore, it's a design decision in Gittip to use SQL, and specifically PostgreSQL, instead of an ORM.
-We want to treat the database as a first-class citizen in Gittip's architecture, and we also want to be free to use Postgres features such as hstore.
+We want to treat our database as a first-class citizen, and we want to be free to use Postgres features such as hstore.

 Now, you need to setup the database.